Jessica Torny

-Janna "Jessica" Torny (born 30 September 1980) is a Dutch football coach and former footballer, who is currently the head coach of the Feyenoord's women's team.
+Janna "Jessica" Torny (born 30 September 1980) is a Dutch football coach and former footballer, who is currently the head coach of the Sparta Prague's women's team.
 As a player, she made 62 appearances for the Netherlands women's national football team.

 Playing career

 Club

 In 2000, at the age of 20, Torny joined German Frauen-Bundesliga club FFC Heike Rheine.
 She had been playing for Puck Deventer but wanted to experience a higher level of football in Germany.
 She played for Heike Rheine until 2006, when she joined Dutch team S.V.
 Fortuna Wormerveer.
 In 2007, Torny joined FC Twente, with whom she won the 2007–08 KNVB Women's Cup.
 In 2008, she joined Willem II.

 International

 At international level, Torny made 62 appearances for the Netherlands women's national football team, scoring 14 goals.
 She made her senior debut in a 0–0 home draw with Sweden on 11 June 1997.
 In total, she made 75 appearances including for youth teams, between 1996 and 2009.
 Torny announced her retirement from football in 2009.